 It used to be that airline credit cards were not great for things other than a flight.
 That’s no longer the case.
 If you fly Delta, consider the Delta SkyMiles® Blue American Express Card.

 You earn 2 miles per $1 on all purchases made directly with Delta and at restaurants.
 All other purchases earn 1 mile per $1.
 Plus, you get 20% savings on in-flight Delta purchases.
+There is no annual fee (See Rates & Fees).

 With either of these Delta credit cards, you only need a credit score in the mid-600s.
+Both are some of the best Delta credit cards.

 What If You Don’t Have Good Credit?

 If you don’t have a credit score in the 600s, you still have options to build credit.
 It’s still possible to get a rewards credit card.
 But, it may have to be a secured credit card.
 You won’t have a high credit limit, but you might qualify for an unsecured rewards card in one year.
+There are different types of credit cards, so you might find that one better suits you than another.

 Any credit card you make on-time payments with will build credit.
 But, going with a rewards card that doesn’t charge an annual fee lets you do it for free.
 Plus, you “get paid” to build credit at the same time.